Tominous/ResExtras/README.md

 ### Installation
 * Make sure [Residence](https://www.spigotmc.org/resources/residence-1-7-10-up-to-1-12.11480/) is installed
 * Simple drag and drop
-* Edit config.yml for efficiency and needs
+* Edit config.yml if need be
+* Add flags to flags.yml in Residence
+    * Easiest way is to copy ResExtras config and paste it into flags.yml
 * Done

 ### What does it do?